Date: Friday, March 27, 2026

 CWRU Music 2025–26 Concert Season

-The Case Western Reserve University Department of Music presents a wide range of concerts, recitals, and special events that showcase the talents of students, faculty, and guest artists.
-From classical masterworks to contemporary compositions, these performances highlight the creativity and excellence within CWRU’s vibrant music community.
-Open to the public, the series offers opportunities for audiences of all ages to experience inspiring live music and support the next generation of musicians and scholars.
+The Case Western Reserve University Department of Music presents a dynamic season of concerts, recitals, and special events featuring students, faculty, and guest artists.
+From classical masterworks to contemporary works, the series highlights the creativity and excellence of CWRU’s vibrant music community.
+All events are open to the public.

 Venue Information